Octadira/Kizuna/README.md

 *   **Delete Server with Backup:** Safely remove servers with optional backup download.

 ### ⚡ Seamless Orchestration
-*   **Collapsible Sidebar:** Smart workspace management with memory state for persistent layout preference.
+*   **Collapsible Sidebar:** Smart workspace management with persistent layout preference stored locally in your browser.
 *   **Advanced Version Control (W-VCS):** Enterprise-grade versioning for n8n workflows.
 Save unlimited named versions ("snapshots") of any workflow, download them as JSON, or **restore** them instantly with one click.
-    > **The Ultimate Safety Net:** While n8n's native history lives on your server, Kizuna acts as an immutable external vault.
-Your workflow snapshots are stored securely in Kizuna's managed cloud (or your private infrastructure for Enterprise), ensuring zero data loss even if your n8n instance crashes, is reset, or migrated.
+    > **The Ultimate Safety Net:** While n8n's native history lives on your n8n server, Kizuna stores your workflow snapshots in your own Supabase instance—completely separate from n8n.
+This provides a secure external backup layer, ensuring zero data loss even if your n8n instance crashes, is reset, or migrated.
+Your data stays under your control.
 *   **Cross-Server Cloning:** Copy workflows directly from one server to another with a single click.
 *   **Workflow Templates:** Save your best workflows as templates and deploy them anywhere.
 *   **GitHub Integration:** Direct "Push to GitHub" for workflow versioning with commit messages.